joehillen/sysz/README.md

   -s, --sys, --system    Only show --user services
   -h, --help             Print this message

-If no option is give, both system and user units are shown.
+If no option is given, both system and user units are shown.

 CMD:
   start                  systemctl start <unit>